wnijmeijer/jsui-custom-components/README.md

 Will show a googlemap with all the results plotted on it.
 It assume's there are two fields containing the lat/lon.
 After zooming in/out/panning the map will redraw and the boundaries will be used to filter the search results.
 Clicking on a point will act as a filter (using a query function) to only show items within 1000 m of the selected point.

+### coveopeople
+Will search for people which are available in a certain timeframe (Availability planner).
+Including a nested query to search for example resume's and report back the authors.

+### coveopeoplemap
+Combines coveopeople and coveogooglemap